MLYS INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Mineralys Therapeutics, Inc. And Encourages Investors To Con...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+NEW YORK, Sept.
 22, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising-- NEW YORK--(PR NEWSWIRE)--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Mineralys Therapeutics, Inc. (“Mineralys” or“the Company”) (NASDAQ: MLYS).
-Investors who purchased Mineralys securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/MLYS .
+Investors who purchased Mineralys securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/MLYS .

 Investigation Details